Current Legislation

 STOP THE BIG PHARMA MONEY GRAB:

-Assembly Bill 910 and Senate Bill 41 are Big Pharma-backed proposals that would ban pay-for-performance incentives in the private health care marketplace—eliminating a key tool that employers and unions use to lower prescription drug costs for hardworking Californians and their families.
+Senate Bill 41 is a Big Pharma-backed proposal that would ban pay-for-performance incentives in the private health care marketplace—eliminating a key tool that employers and unions use to lower prescription drug costs for hardworking Californians and their families.

-Instead of lowering the cost of prescription drugs, these bills would undermine market-based savings, drive up insurance premiums and increase out-of-pocket costs for millions of California residents who rely on their employer or union for their health coverage.
+Instead of lowering the cost of prescription drugs, this bill would undermine market-based savings, drive up insurance premiums and increase out-of-pocket costs for millions of California residents who rely on their employer or union for their health coverage.

 Employers and unions negotiate better deals on prescription drugs by choosing to hire pharmacy benefit managers (PBMs), which pool their negotiating power to unlock savings for health plan sponsors, and the patients and families on these plans.

-Assembly Bill 910 and Senate Bill 41 would ban pay-for-performance incentives in the private health care marketplace that are essential for helping California employers and unions secure significant savings on prescription drugs.
-Make no mistake: these bills will directly lead to higher premium costs for patients.
+Bill 41 would ban pay-for-performance incentives in the private health care marketplace that are essential for helping California employers and unions secure significant savings on prescription drugs.
+Make no mistake: this bill will directly lead to higher premium costs for patients.

-These bills are not about protecting patients—they’re about protecting Big Pharma’s profits.
+This bill is not about protecting patients—it's about protecting Big Pharma’s profits.

 Californians can’t afford legislation that increases health care costs while doing nothing to lower prescription drug prices.